 The bell atop the Dining Hall rings three times each day announcing the opening of each meal.
-We would appreciate families going through the line for meals together so parents can help their children take only what they will eat.
-We also ask that everyone take their dishes to the designated area following each meal.
-Please do not remove eating utensils from the Dining Hall.
+We expect families going through the line for meals together so parents can help their children take only what they will eat, and to make sure processes are followed.

+Dining Hall Process